 Treats can be handy with so many situations you will face with your puppy.
 Whether you are training at home, taking part in a training class, out on a walk, or just want to give your dog a fun snack, the right treat can make all the difference!
 However, with so many treats being available for purchase, it can be hard to decide which ones are the best for your puppy!
 When doing your treat shopping, take a look at the bag/box and try to choose treats that are Canadian-made with the fewest number of ingredients.
 Treats that have artificial flavouring or fillers can still be fed to your puppy, but they certainly do not offer any nutritional benefit.
 If you're looking for some reliable Canadian companies to purchase your treats from, we have some great companies to look into on our Recommended Companies page.

 If you are looking for a reasonably priced, high-value treat, you can even make your own treats at home!
 The easiest treats are just boiled protein of your choice (chicken, beef, turkey, etc), fully cooked and cut into tiny bite-size pieces (size of your pinky nail is perfect for big training sessions so they don't get full too fast).
 Always choose low fat meat options to reduce the risk of an upset tummy.
 If you're just doing basic training at home with minimal distractions, you can even just use their regular food for their reward.
-You can also bake or dehydrate your own treats at home, or place an order for some of our all-natural homemade treats.
-If you're looking for more info on our treats, please visit our Food & Treats page, or contact us to place an order.
-Please note: treats are available for pick up only, or local delivery for a fee (no shipping).
+You can also bake or dehydrate your own healthier treats at home.
+It's easier than you might think!

 If you are looking to spoil your dog a bit and offer them a treat that will keep them entertained for an extended period of time, there are lots of healthy options available.
 Do not feed any rawhide products whatsoever as they are difficult to swallow and digest, which can (and often does) cause choking or impaction in their gut.
 All cooked bones should be strictly off limits as well due to risks of splintering, causing punctures in the gut.
 Our personal favourite treat to give our dogs when we want to spoil them is bully sticks!
 They are easily digestible and are great for teething puppies.
 Himilayan yak chews are another great option to try as well.
 Bully Bunches is the company we buy all our bully sticks and himalayan chews from.

-There are a few other supplies you'll want to pick up for your new pal before you bring them home.
-A good set of stainless steel food bowls should definitely be on that list.
-Do not buy your bowls from dollar stores as they have been found to have dangerous levels of lead.
-Any stainless steel bowls from kitchen or pet stores will work great.
+In regards to food bowls, a good set of stainless steel food bowls are our suggestion.
+Do not buy your bowls from dollar stores or unreliable sources as some bowls have been found to have dangerous levels of lead.
+Any food-grade stainless steel bowls from kitchen or pet stores will work great.
 Plastic dog bowls work fine as well, however they have a tendency to hold onto bacteria and can cause acne on some dogs' faces.
 If you find that to be the case, switch to stainless steel or glass bowls and be sure to wash them daily.

 There are a few other points we want to mention to families before you bring home your new fluffy family member.
 Firstly, we recommend not bringing your puppy to any dog parks or have them socialize with any unvaccinated dogs or dogs you don't know until 2 weeks after the 3rd set of puppy vaccinations.
 This includes puppy classes and pet store visits.
 Many trainers host appointments for puppies 8 weeks old and over, but please keep in mind that you are enrolling in these classes at your puppy's own risk.